-- In general the S parameters are complex and frequency dependent. - Their phases change when the reference plane is moved.
-Therefore it is important to clearly define the reference planes used - For a given structure, often the S parameters can be determined from considering mechanical symmetries and, in case of lossless networks, from energy conservation.
+- In general the S-parameters are complex and frequency dependent. - Their phases change when the reference plane is moved.
+Therefore it is important to clearly define the reference planes used (important both for measurements and simulations) - For a given structure, often the S parameters can be determined from considering mechanical symmetries and, in case of lossless networks, from energy conservation. (unitary condition) - What is mechanical symmetry?